mikestreety/mikestreety/app/content/blog/2024/2024-02-12-testing-the-frontend-of-a-typo3-project.md

 This blog post is going to run through our conventions for testing with TYPO3 and Playwright.
 To help with onboarding and consistency throughout all our projects, we [created a meta-framework](https://github.com/liquidlight/playwright-framework) which sets some sensible defaults for us.

 Although this post will be TYPO3-centric, it can be applied to other CMS'.
-How to configure the framework can be found in the [documentation](https://github.com/liquidlight/playwright-framework/tree/main?tab=readme-ov-file#playwright-configuration).
+How to configure the framework can be found in the [documentation](https://liquidlight.github.io/playwright-framework/).

-## Why playwright?

 ## Setup